 The most common problem with mint is rust. to fix this, apply a fungicide and allow soil to dry out between watering.

 Make sure the plant receives a fair amount of humidity.
 If growing indoors, spraying it or setting it on top of a tray of pebbles with water is adequate.

 Non-toxic to humans, but the natural oils can be toxic to animals if ingested.

 5 Uses for Peppermint

-- Peppermint Tea – Peppermint Tea is a great way to use peppermint.
-Our 100% Certified Organic, Weaver’s Peppermint Herbal Tea helps ease digestion, helps with headaches, freshens the breath, relieves clogged sinuses, improves energy, improves sleep, aids in fighting infections, weight-loss, relief from allergies, and improves concentration.
+Peppermint Tea – Our Weaver’s Peppermint Herbal Tea helps ease digestion, helps with headaches, freshens the breath, relieves clogged sinuses, improves energy, improves sleep, aids in fighting infections, weight-loss, relief from allergies, and improves concentration.

 While we all know mint makes a great tea, there are plenty of other uses for it in the kitchen.
-Check out some of our favorite ways to use mint in the kitchen.
+Check out some of our favorite recipes which show the best way to use mint in the kitchen.

 Recipe by Grace Parisi

 3/4 cup packed peppermint leaves